|Homepage:||Click to visit|

 |Community Engagement, Field Study|

 HighlightsThe program is based in Jackson, Mississippi, where students stay at Jackson State University, one of America's Historically Black Colleges and Universities (HBCU).
-Mississippi typified the "Deep South" during the era of Jim Crow, and in many ways continues to be racially and politically divided.
+Mississippi typified the "Deep South" politically and socially during the era of Jim Crow, and in many ways continues to be racially and politically divided.
 In and near Jackson and during trips to Alabama, Tennessee, and the Gulf Coast (including New Orleans), students also explore current issues related to health, education, culture, and community organizing.

 * You must have completed your first year in college